 - Event interfaces for object counter, face and license plate recognition analytics

-- Sending events through metadata stream container, ONVIF event service or over MQTT
+- Sending events through metadata stream, ONVIF event service or over MQTT

 - Rule configuration for events

 ONVIF Profile M supports analytics configuration and information query for metadata, as well as filtering and streaming of metadata.
 It has interfaces for generic object classification, and specified metadata for geolocation, vehicle, license plate, human face and human body.
 If conformant products have native support for features such as media profile management, video streaming, adding images in metadata streams, event handling or rule configuration, then Profile M interfaces for those features must also be supported.
 And if conformant products support analytics for object counting (e.g. for people, vehicles), license plate recognition or facial recognition, or MQTT (Message Queuing Telemetry Transport) protocol used by IoT (Internet of Things) systems, then there should also be Profile M event handling interfaces for those functions.